 Abraham and Isaac have bad sons, Jacob marries the daughters of an idol worshipping crook, who then give birth to the 12 tribes who form the basis of the Jewish people.
 Jacob’s children commit many acts which paint them in a poor light (the Talmud shows how they were, in reality, not so bad.
 However, the Torah does not cover anything up) including the stories of Dina, Judah and Tamar, Reuben and Bilhah, Simon and Levi in Shechem, etc.

 The Jews glorify their ancestors as - slaves and idolaters!!
 Their leaders Moses and Aaron hit a water producing rock instead of speaking to it and aren’t allowed into Israel.
 This sin and punishment is repeated numerous times in the Torah.
 Aaron - father of the priestly class, builds the Golden Calf.
 The Jews commit sin after sin in the desert and are punished constantly.
-Almost the entirety of the books of prophets is replete with reproof of the sinning of the Jews and how the prophets berate them at every turn.
-Even Kings David and Solomon are severely criticized for their sins.
-Do you find anything even remotely like this in ancient history, where a society’s historic books paint their own people and heroes in such a negative light?
+Almost all of the books of Jewish prophets are replete with reproof of the sinning of the Jews and how the prophets berate them at every turn.
+Even hero- kings David and Solomon are severely criticized for their sins.
+Do you find anything even remotely like this in ancient history?
+Does any other society’s historic books paint their own people and heroes in such a negative light?

 On understanding Torah from withinOne of the great errors committed by secular bible scholars is that they try to understand the biblical narrative from their own point of view.
 Such an approach is doomed, because it cannot possibly provide an accurate portrayal of what the Torah is attempting to convey.
 It is axiomatic in traditional Judaism that the bible cannot be understood without the oral interpretation, given by G-d at Sinai and later recorded in the Talmud and Midrash.